 PRIESTLEYSOUNDY – LEGAL & REGULATORY

-PriestleySoundy Law Limited is a limited liability company registered in England and Wales under number 11862164 and is authorised and regulated by the Solicitors Regulation Authority under number 658214.
+PriestleySoundy Law Limited is a private limited company registered in England and Wales under number 11862164 and is authorised and regulated by the Solicitors Regulation Authority under number 658214.
 Its registered office and principal place of business are at Canonbury House, Canonbury Place, London N1 2NQ.
 Its VAT number is GB 321 2500 65.

 A list of the members of PriestleySoundy Law Limited, all of whom are solicitors of England and Wales, and their professional qualifications is open for inspection at the registered office.
 The word “partner” is used to refer to a member of PriestleySoundy Law Limited.